FSL collection schema: Check constraint definitions

 Check constraint errors

-When a transaction fails a check constraints, the Core HTTP API’s Query endpoint rejects the transaction and returns an error with the constraint_failure error code and a 400 HTTP status code.
+When a query fails a check constraint, the Core HTTP API’s Query endpoint rejects the query and returns an error with the constraint_failure error code.

-The error includes a constraint_failures object containing information about the constraint that triggered the error:
+The error includes a constraint_failures array.
+The array contains information about the constraints that triggered the error:

 {